fasterit/findcontact/README.md

 ## Usage

 `findcontact` takes an arbitrary number of arguments which are all regexes.
-All of the arguments to give must match to have a vcard shown.
+All of the arguments given must match to have a vcard shown.
 All matches are case-insensitive.

 Thus you can easily iterate: